PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging: Experiments and results

 We conducted an ablation study to explore the impacts of the two stage fine-tuning strategy on the VQA performance.
-In Table 3, it shows the VQA accuracy measurements of models that (i) perform zero-shot without fine-tuning; (ii) are only fine-tuned on image caption dataset; (iii) are only fine-tuned on VQA dataset; and (iv) have two stage fine-tuning.
+In Table 8 and 9, they show the VQA accuracy measurements of models that (i) perform zero-shot without fine-tuning; (ii) are only fine-tuned on the image caption dataset; (iii) are only fine-tuned on the VQA dataset; and (iv) have two stage fine-tuning.